shariffff/dash-todo/README.md

 You can manage the Todo from _Dashboard -> Todo_ or from the _Dashboard widget_.

 ## Frequently Asked Questions

-### Why todo items are loading slowly?

-It depends on the site's REST API response.
-I'm trying to optimize it as much as possible.

 ### Where to report bugs or suggest improvements?